Revisiting Value Iteration: Unified Analysis of Discounted and Average-Reward Cases: Preliminaries and Problem Statement

-We employ a simple discrete MDP framework used by \citet{mustafin2025reanalysis}, which builds on the classical setup of \citet{puterman2014markov}, modifying it slightly by redefining the action space for convenience.
-An MDP is defined by the tuple $\mathcal{M} = \langle \mathcal{S}, \mathcal{A}, \mathcal{P}, \mathcal{R}, \gamma \rangle$, where $\mathcal{S} = \{s_1, \ldots, s_n\}$ is a finite set of $n$ states, and $\mathcal{A}$ is the set of attainable state–--action pairs with cardinality $m$.
+\paragraph{MDP Model.} We employ a standard discrete finite MDP framework \citep{puterman2014markov}, modifying it slightly by redefining the action space for convenience.
+That is, we define the MDP as the tuple $\mathcal{M} = \langle \mathcal{S}, \mathcal{A}, \mathcal{P}, \mathcal{R}, \gamma \rangle$, where $\mathcal{S} = \{s_1, \ldots, s_n\}$ is a finite set of $n$ states, and $\mathcal{A}$ is the set of attainable state–--action pairs with cardinality $m$.
 Following \citet{mdp_geometry}, state–--action pairs are the main object of our analysis; we will use this concept extensively and, for convenience, refer to a state–--action as a \textbf{SAP}.
-Since every SAP $a$ is tied to exactly one state, we define a mapping $\mathrm{st}$ such that $\mathrm{st}(a) = s$ means that the state of SAP $a$ is $s$ (i.e., $a$ can be chosen only in state $s$).
-Each SAP $a$ is characterized by a transition probability vector $\mathcal{P}(a) = (p^a_1, \dots, p^a_n)$ drawn from the set of all transition probabilities $\mathcal{P}$ and a deterministic reward $r^a$ drawn from the set of all rewards $\mathcal{R}$.
+Since every SAP $a$ is tied to exactly one state, we define an auxiliary mapping $\mathrm{st}$ such that $\mathrm{st}(a) = s$ means that the state of SAP $a$ is $s$ (i.e., $a$ can be chosen only in state $s$).
+Each SAP $a$ is characterized by a transition probability vector $\mathcal{P}(a) = (p^a_1, \dots, p^a_n)$, where $p^a_i$ defines the probability of transitioning to state $i$ after selecting $a$, drawn from the set of all transition probabilities $\mathcal{P}$ and a deterministic reward $r^a \in [0,1]$ drawn from the set of all rewards $\mathcal{R}$ (assuming scaled rewards).
 Lastly, $\gamma \in (0,1)$ is a discount factor that specifies how much less a reward is valued if it is received one step later.

 Given the set of SAPs, a choice rule (or \textbf{policy}) is a map $\pi: \mathcal{S} \rightarrow \mathcal{A}$ that satisfies $\mathrm{st}(\pi(s)) = s$ for all $s \in \mathcal{S}$.
 We consider only deterministic stationary policies, which means that for each state $s$, the same action is chosen whenever the state is visited.
 Because each SAP is tied to a state, we can view a \textbf{policy as a set of SAPs}, $\pi = \{a_1, \dots, a_n\}$ with $a_i = \pi(s_i)$.
 If a policy $\pi$ chooses SAP $a$, we write $a \in \pi$.